If you’re newly diagnosed — and even if your diagnosis isn’t new — these lifestyle changes can help control diabetes.

-To schedule an appointment at the Eskind Diabetes Center, call 615-343-8332 for adult care and 615-322-7842 for children’s care.
+To schedule an appointment at the Eskind Diabetes Clinic, call 615-343-8332 for adult care and 615-322-7842 for children’s care.

 And the earlier in the disease you can begin to make changes to your diet, the better.

 Diabetes, endocrine disorders and other metabolic disorders affect your hormones and overall health.
 Vanderbilt Diabetes and Endocrinology can help you reach your best health through a comprehensive approach to your care.
-Our program operates within the Eskind Diabetes Clinic, a nationally recognized facility for adult, pediatric and gestational diabetes treatment.
+Vanderbilt’s program operates within the Eskind Diabetes Clinic, a nationally recognized facility for adult, pediatric and gestational diabetes treatment.